samir-s-hassan/SimpleParser_Rust/README.md

 Extended the parser implementation in /src/parser.rs to support the grammar defined in grammar.ebnf.
 Initially, the program() function only handled easy cases such as numbers and identifiers.
 The updated implementation now parses more complex language constructs, as specified by the grammar, enabling better parsing of the language.
 This meant modifying program() and ensuring that it can handle different syntactic structures beyond basic elements, aligning the parser with the Rust language specification.

 This does contain a main.rs file; Still, project was done with test cases passing in mind.
 Therefore, we do noy pay much attention to "cargo run" for our main.rs output.
-The main.rs only tests one test case.
+The main.rs only has one test case.

 ## Required Features